BachBioinformatics/MicrobiomePipelines/README.md

-# MicrobiomePipelines Version 1.0 (semi-automatized pipeline for microbiome data processing, next improvements and updates will follow)
+# MicrobiomePipelines Version 1.0 (semi-automatized pipelines for microbiome data processing, next improvements and updates will follow)
-# Author: cheaib.bachar@gmail.com
+## Author: cheaib.bachar@gmail.com
-# How to run the Pipeline on your local computer
+## How to run the Pipeline on your local computer

 #Before you run the pipeline you need to install to your HOME PATH the following softwares